okta/okta-auth-js/README.md

 #### `maxClockSkew`

+> :no_entry: [DEPRECATED] The SDK currently calculates the local clock offset by comparing the difference between local time with idToken or accessToken's [iat](https://developer.okta.com/docs/reference/api/oidc/#base-claims-always-present).
+This configuration will be removed in the next major version.

 Defaults to 300 (five minutes).
 This is the maximum difference allowed between a client's clock and Okta's, in seconds, when validating tokens.
 Setting this to 0 is not recommended, because it increases the likelihood that valid tokens will fail validation.

 #### `ignoreLifetime`